goldman-gp-ebi/BOSS-RUNS/README.md

 grep "Reloaded" readfish.log
 ```

-This should produce something like this, with updates after 90 seconds each (by default):
+This should produce something like this, with updates every 90 seconds (by default):

 ```